 Choose the right kind of home contents insurance

 There are two kinds of home contents insurance.
 You will get a very different insurance quotes depending on the one you pick, but the same goes for the payout should misfortune befall you:

 - An Indemnity policy accounts for wear and tear when it comes to paying out a claim.
 That British flag cushion your cat peed on three years ago is not going to be as valuable as when it was new and you will get compensated accordingly for it.

-- As new policy, as the name suggests, gives you the full sticker price no matter what.
+- A New for old or As new policy, as the name suggests, gives you the full sticker price no matter what.
 Say a frozen water pipe bursts over your living room and douses your sleek Macbook with freezing water, you would get a retail price payout, meaning you could go to Dixons and get a new one faster than it takes MI5 to unlock an iPhone.

 It doesn't take a rocket scientist to figure out that Indemnity policies are going to be cheaper than As New policies.

 If you mainly have belongings with decent value, such as electronics, that will continue to be easily replaceable over the next few years, then you may want to bite the bullet and go with a New for Old policy.
 However, if your average item value is fairly low then an indemnity policy is also a solid bet.

 Anything that tops £1,000 in value counts as a high value item, therefore high-risk too, because they represent a juicier opportunity for thieves and robbers.